 Berry Crumble is a delicious and easy way to enjoy fresh summer berries.
+It is the perfect balance of mixed berries and crumble mixture.
+This simple dessert will become a favorite to make during the summer months.

 Strawberries and blueberries are combined and sweetened for the filling.
 Oats and flour are mixed with sugar, butter and cinnamon to make the crumble topping.
 It is a simple way to create the flavors of a berry pie without all of the work.
 This recipe is easy enough for a beginner to bake with success!